gopi-ar/placeholder/README.md

 )
 ```

-* iso3166_2 (data from ip2location)[https://www.ip2location.com/free/iso3166-2].
+* iso3166_2 [data from ip2location](https://www.ip2location.com/free/iso3166-2).
 Download their CSV and import as a new table.
 ```sql
 .mode csv
 .separator ","